By Lyre's Spirit Co

 Mark explained that the Lyre's method of producing non-alcoholic spirits differs to many of the other brands in the sector, which start out as alcoholic spirits.

 "How non-alcoholic spirits have traditionally been made is, alcohol's actually got a lower boiling point than water," he said.

-"So what happens is you then blend it in with water and you boil it gently, and the alcohol evaporates off, and you're left with a flavoured water."
+"So what happens is you then blend it in with water and you boil it gently, and the alcohol evaporates off, and you're left with a flavored water."

-He said this process has the unfortunate side-effect of denaturing the flavour compounds that give the spirit its complexity.
+He said this process has the unfortunate side-effect of denaturing the flavor compounds that give the spirit its complexity.

 "You start to pull apart things called fruity esters, or polyphenols.
 They're the really interesting things that make up the perfume or the bouquet of a spirit, but also its flavor profile," he said.